prit-ubuntu/constellation_explorer/README.md

 # orbit_visual

 ## Usage
 This was my way of reviewing some parts of Orbital Mechanics.
-You can see the latest version of this at [orbits.mplevy.com](https://orbits.mplevy.com/)
+You can see the latest version of this code at [orbits.mplevy.com](https://orbits.mplevy.com/).

 ## Getting Started
 ```git clone https://github.com/levymp/orbit_visual.git```